pnelson/mux/README.md

 to `Error` views.
 The error views are encoded and written as a response.

 The error views are encoded with `Encode`, also available for use within `HandlerFunc`s for any encoded response.
-The handler can be configured with a mapping of request `Accept` headers to `Encoder`s.
-A request that is not mapped to an encoder will be served a plain text HTTP 406 Not Acceptable error.
+The handler can be configured with an `EncoderFunc` that negotiates an `Encoder` from an incoming HTTP request.
+The default matches on `Accept` header media types.
+A request that fails to negotiate an encoder will be served a plain text HTTP 406 Not Acceptable error.

 Use `Decode` to decode incoming request data to some validated data structure.
 The handler can be configured with a mapping of request `Content-Type` headers to `Decoder`s.
-A request that is not mapped to a decoder will be served a HTTP 415 Unsupported Media Type error, encoded per the request `Accept` header.
+A request that is not mapped to a decoder will be served a HTTP 415 Unsupported Media Type error, encoded per the negotiated encoder.

 The unique request identifier can be retrieved with `RequestID`.
 This may be useful for implementing custom `Logger`s or `Error` views.